 This is a rare batch of Da Yu Ling High Mountain Tea in that the level of oxidation exceeds the commonly produced tea in this region at highest elevation.
 The difference between the standard 10-15% level of oxidation and the less commonly produced 20-25% is that the light, floral, green character is transformed into a more fruity, substantial, smooth character of High Mountain Oolong.
 Another way of putting it is that is less like a Green Tea and more like an Oolong.

 As a result of decades of commercial promotion of a greener, lightly oxidized tea and subsequent consumer demand for this tea type, more well-oxidized tea is difficult to source.
 There is simply less of a demand than there is for more lightly oxidized tea.
 Slowly, however, only in recent years, tea makers are meeting the requests from successful tea merchants and professionals who are only willing to buy tea with a significantly higher level of oxidation.

-The subtleties of aroma are derived from newly grown leaves of the Green Heart Oolong (清心烏龍) cultivar grown at an elevation that provides optimal climate conditions for this plant.
+We are fortunate enough to be connected with professionals who have access to this minimally produced type of tea.
+The subtleties of aroma are derived from newly grown leaves of the Green Heart Oolong (清心烏龍) tea plant grown at an elevation that provides optimal climate conditions.
 The slower growth at high elevation provides substance to the tender new growth which in turn gives premium Taiwan High Mountain tea its claim to fame.
-It is in a class of its own due its smooth, clean - yet complex flavor followed by a heady lingering aftertaste.
+It is in a class of its own due its smooth, clean - yet complex flavor followed by a heady, lingering aftertaste..